ahmetcelikezer/laravel-flag-system/README.md

 $ composer require ahmetcelikezer/laravel-flag-system
 ```

-Next if you are using Laravel 5.5 or newer version, Laravel Package Auto-Discovery will add this service provider automatically.
+Next if you are using Laravel 5.5 or newer version, Laravel Package Auto-Discovery will add this service provider automaticly.

 If you are using Laravel 5.4 or older version, you must add provider manually.
 Use the steps bellow: